superblk/ec2-actions-runner/README.md

 See [start/action.yml](start/action.yml) and [stop/action.yml](stop/action.yml) for all available input parameters.

-:warning: do not copy this example verbatim, but adjust AWS region, launch template etc to match your config
+:warning: do not copy this example verbatim, but adjust action version, AWS region, launch template etc to match your config

 ```yaml
 jobs: